fer8a/nestjs-rest-scaffold/README.md

 Let's list a few of the features provided on this project:
 - Open Telemetry to instrument, generate, collect, and export telemetry data.
-- Terminus module for the healthcheck of your application exposed at `/health` route.
+- Terminus module for the healthcheck of your application exposed at the `/health` route.
 - OpenAPI specification ([Swagger](https://swagger.io/)) for all the `HTTP` routes (Thanks to NestJS CLI plugin).
 - Global exception middleware so you can catch and customize any target exception to your likings.
 - Global request-logger middleware so all the incoming and outgoing `HTTP` requests are logged by default with their metadata.